J-A-T-T/LVO-EEG/README.md

 * Create another folder called "ecg_clean" in the data folder (./data/ecg_clean)

+* Create another folder called "feature_processing" in the data folder (./data/feature_processing)

+* And a final folder called "feature_processed" ( I know yes another one :( )

+* Dw, they wont take that much space :)

-* Provide the path to the ./data/115 folder as the variable directory in preprocessing overhead.py
+* Provide the path to the ./data/115 folder as the variable directory in preprocessing_overhead.py

 * Run "py preprocessing_overhead.py"

+## If it's your first time

+* run option 2 first

 * Wait a minute or so

-* data should be in ecg clean
+* HFD data be in feature_processed and your clean data in feature processing

+* run option 4 (acc and gyro should be clean too)

+* run option 3 if you want to get your fractal for acc and gyro, edit the code to not overwrite your eeg fractal, or rename the fractal

 # References:
 https://github.com/jordan-bird/eeg-feature-generation